jarrodmillman/pose-stats/description.md

 in best (or better) practices in software engineering needed for open source an project to survive.
 On the other hand, the scientific Python community adheres closely to such standards, resulting in well-engineered software packages such as NumPy, SciPy, pandas, and scikit-learn.
-This proposal seeks to learn and document how to bridge this gap, starting with `YAGLM` and `ISLP` as a pilot projects.
+This proposal seeks to learn and document how to bridge this gap, starting with `YAGLM` and `ISLP` as pilot projects.
 From this knowledge, the OSE will be able to derive and propagate models of best practices, resulting in better engineered software in the statistical community, as well improved software development skills among